authrocket/authrocket-ruby/README.md

 For example, to protect your entire app:

     class ApplicationController < ActionController::Base
-      before_action :require_valid_token
+      before_action :require_login
     end

 Selectively exempt certain actions or controllers using the standard `skip_before_action` method:

-    class ContactUsController < ActionController::Base
+    class ContactUsController < ApplicationController
-      skip_before_action :require_valid_token, only: [:new, :create]
+      skip_before_action :require_login, only: [:new, :create]
     end

-Helpers are provided to create login, signup, and logout links:
+Helpers are provided to create login, signup, and logout links, as well as for users to manage their profile:

     <%= link_to 'Login', ar_login_url %>
     <%= link_to 'Signup', ar_signup_url %>
     <%= link_to 'Logout', logout_path %>
+    <%= link_to 'Manage Profile', ar_profile_url %>

-Both the current session and user are available to your controllers and views:
+Both the current Session and User are available to your controllers and views:

     current_session # => AuthRocket::Session
     current_user    # => AuthRocket::User

-Membership and Org data is accessible through those helpers as well.
-Be sure to tell AuthRocket to include Membership and/or Org data in the JWT (Realm -> Settings -> Sessions & JWT).
+The current Membership and Org (account) are accessible through those helpers as well.

-    current_user.memberships
-    current_user.memberships.first.org
-    current_user.orgs
+    current_membership
+    current_org

+If a user is a member of more than one org (account), `current_membership` and `current_org` will be reflect the currently selected account.
+Additional helpers are available to provide appropriate links to your users:

+    <%= link_to 'Manage current account', ar_account_url %>
+    <%= link_to 'Switch accounts', ar_accounts_url %>

 See below for customization details.